ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 **Insert a screenshot of your project board before hand-in:**
 ![Project Board](images/project-board.png)

+**Figure 11:** Project-board.

    **Which tasks are unresolved?**

+Although we are mostly done with the project, there are still a few unresolved tasks and issues on our project board that we would have resolved had we had more time.
+As seen on board we are missing multiple test suites for the follow unfollow feature as well as end to end tests of the entire program.
+Under the in progress tab there are some tasks in progress.
+Some of the UI tests have been made but we would still have liked to have better test coverage.

+There are two more tasks to do that are not shown on the figure.
 As a user you are able to download data about your account, however it is not completely resolved, as the user will not be able to download a list of their cheeps, who they follow and who follows them.
 We have created a CheepDTO class but it is not in use.

-Our program has not been security hardened and is vulnerable to XSS and SQL injection attacks.
-Therefore, the program is not as secure as we would ideally like it to be.

    **What features are missing?**